longtongster/distributed-training-pytorch-eks/README.md

 ## STEP 1 - create IAM user

-The first step is to create a user with admin permissions and keys to programmatically acces aws resources (this is is required to use `eksctl create`).
+The first step is to create a user with admin permissions and keys to programmatically acces aws resources (this is required to use `eksctl create`).

 setup up the user with the credentials with the aws cli using `aws configure`.